-Report on the Standalone Financial Statements Qualified
+Report on the Audit of the Standalone Financial Statements Qualified

-We have audited the accompanying standalone financial statements ofRajasthan Cylinders and Containers Ltd ("the Company") which comprise the Balance Sheet as at31st March 2021 the Statement of Profit and Loss (including othercomprehensive income) the statement of Cash Flows and statement of changes in equity forthe year then ended and a summary of significantaccounting policies and other explanatory information (hereinafter referred to as"the Standalone Financial Statements").
+We have audited the standalone financial statements of Rajasthan Cylinders andContainers Limited ("the Company") which comprise the Balance Sheet as at31st March 2021 the Statement of Profit and Loss (including other comprehensive income)Statement of Changes in Equity and the Statement of Cash Flows for the year then endedand notes to the standalone financial statements including a summary of significantaccounting policies and other explanatory information (hereinafter referred to as"the Standalone Financial Statements").

 Basis for Qualified Opinion